 If you type that question into a popular search engine it returns approximately 666,000,000 results in no time at all.
 So, are the HR team roles and responsibilities as complicated and numerous as that search suggests?
 The reality is no. An HR team typically deals with all aspects of the employee lifecycle.
 The make-up of an HR team and the roles within that team will be determined by the size and nature of the business.

-What does an HR team do for a business?
+What does an HR Team do for a Business?

-What does an HR team do for staff?
+What does an HR Team do for staff?

 Depending on someone’s experience, you may find that HR is seen as the workplace police force or a bunch of paper pushers who sit in an enclosed office.
 Sometimes that is partly true.
 HR helps managers to deal with some difficult issues such as disciplinaries and grievances.
 But these circumstances only ever arise when there is a need and they should always be handled in line with employment law.
 If an employee walks into an HR department office it may well go quiet as a sensitive issue might have been under discussion.
 That’s never anything against the employee who walks in, it’s just a matter of maintaining confidentiality.
-An HR team is actually there as a resource for staff.
-An HR team will provide support, advice, a box of tissues and a cup of tea when needed.
-They will ensure that an employee’s wellbeing is looked after.
-They’ll help employees to grow through training, development and succession planning.
+An HR team is there as a resource for staff.
+An HR team will provide support, advice, a box of tissues, and a cup of tea when needed.
+They will ensure that an employee’s well-being is looked after.
+They’ll help employees grow through training, development, and succession planning.
 They’ll maintain employee records to ensure the information the company holds about staff is accurate and that employees are paid correctly each month.

 If you have an HR team and think HRX would be a great tool for you, or if you have someone in your business with responsibility for HR, then HRX could well be the solution for you!
-Take it for a test drive with our free 30 day trial and see what HRX can do for you.
+Take it for a test drive with our free 30-day trial and see what HRX can do for you.